Your marketing message is often the first communication between you and a potential customer, which is why it’s so important to nail it.

 It’s not enough to just study.
 The real evolution of your skill will come with implementation and practice.
-When you have to ship something, that’s when the pressure is on and you know you have to bring you’re A Game.
+When you have to ship something, that’s when the pressure is on and you know you have to bring your A-Game.
 That’s when you know if your skills have been progressing.

 Feedback: Ask the Right People

 Look for other professionals in your industry.
-Look for mentor’s who will always give an honest opinion.
-But the two most important points are get immediate feedback and pay special attention to critical feedback.
+Look for mentors who will always give an honest opinion.
+But the two most important points are to get immediate feedback and pay special attention to critical feedback.

-Next time you’re creating your marketing message for your company, you know the 2 biggest mistakes to avoid.
-Start by assessing which of the 3 stages your company is at.
-Then walk through each of the 4 elements in the framework.
+Next time you’re creating your marketing message for your company, you know the two biggest mistakes to avoid.
+Start by assessing which of the three stages your company is at.
+Then walk through each of the four elements in the framework.

-I’m important to remember that perfect messaging doesn’t happen over night.
-Follow the 4 disciplines I laid out and you’ll be on your way to becoming a marketing message master.
+I’m important to remember that perfect messaging doesn’t happen overnight.
+Follow the four disciplines I laid out and you’ll be on your way to becoming a marketing message master.

 About the Author: Brandon Redlinger is a growth and customer acquisition marketer helping early-stage startups scale.
 He specializes in B2B startups in the EdTech, HealthTech and FoodTech spaces.
 You can follow him on Twitter or read his latest blog posts on Medium.